 No

-The Harlem Valley Rail Trail is 18 km long and typically takes 3 to 4 hours to complete.
+The Harlem Valley Rail Trail is 26.4 miles (42.5 km) long and typically takes 3 to 4 hours to complete the full trail.
 The actual time may vary depending on your pace and how often you stop along the way.
+Many visitors explore shorter sections of the trail.

 The Harlem Valley Rail Trail has an elevation gain of 90 m.
 This makes it a relatively gentle trail with minimal climbing throughout the route.

-The Harlem Valley Rail Trail has several trailheads including Wassaic (33 Furnace Bank Road), Millerton (Main Street/Route 44), and Copake Falls (Taconic State Park at 253 NY-344).
+The Harlem Valley Rail Trail has several trailheads.
+The primary southern terminus is at Wassaic (33 Furnace Bank Road, near Metro-North Harlem Line station).
+The northern terminus is in the Copake Falls area of Taconic State Park (253 NY-344).
+Additional access points include Millerton (Main Street/Route 44) and Hillsdale (Anthony Street).
 Each location provides convenient access to choose a starting point that suits your plans.

 Didn't find your answer?